Decorative digital illustration of a pink teapot pouring tea into a matching teacup.

 Writing

-My writing grows from the sprawling pages of my journal.
-My pen flying across the page is like breathing in and out — an instinct to survive in a world not built for my body or mind.
+My pen flying across the pages of a notebook has come to feel like breathing in and out, simply another instinct to survive in a world not built for my body or mind.

 By writing what we usually choose to hide, my work is rooted in visibility, connection, and the belief that we are never alone in our struggles or in how we move through the world.